vitessio/website/content/en/blog/2020-01-06-vitess-graduation-retrospective.md

 title: "Vitess Graduation Retrospective"
 ---

-Last week, Vitess became the eighth CNCF project to reach graduation, joining a host of amazing projects such as Kubernetes, Prometheus, Envoy, CoreDNS, containerd, Fluentd, and Jaeger.
-To contextualize this milestone, I picked some tidbits from Sugu’s brain, allowing him to share internal perspective about how we got here, the hurdles we faced, and where we’re headed.
+Last November, Vitess became the eighth CNCF project to reach graduation, joining a host of amazing projects such as Kubernetes, Prometheus, Envoy, CoreDNS, containerd, Fluentd, and Jaeger.
+To contextualize this milestone, I picked some tidbits from the brain of Vitess co-creator, Sugu Sougoumarane, allowing him to share internal perspective about how we got here, the hurdles we faced, and where we’re headed.

 ### Incubation

-Considering that it was only last February when the CNCF agreed to host Vitess as an incubating project, Vitess has made efficient strides toward becoming the de-facto standard for horizontally scaling MySQL.
-Beyond horizontal scale, however, our main goal we had for Vitess on its acceptance to the CNCF was to spearhead the ability to run databases in Kubernetes.
+Considering that it was only the February of 2018 when the CNCF agreed to host Vitess as an incubating project, Vitess has made efficient strides toward becoming the de-facto standard for horizontally scaling MySQL.
+Beyond horizontal scale, however, our main goal for Vitess on its acceptance to the CNCF was to spearhead the ability to run databases in Kubernetes.
 I’m very excited at the progress we’ve made as a community and these juxtaposed quotes from Slack principal engineer, Michael Demmer, show the evolution of the project firsthand:

 | Michael Demmer on Vitess incubation (2/5/2018) | Michael Demmer on Vitess graduation (11/5/2019) |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|